codeconscious/codeconscious.github.io/_posts/2025-07-27-pipeline-vs-if-then.md

     |> Option.defaultValue String.Empty
 ```

-I wondered offhand if, in this case, there was any real benefit to using the `Option` type methods in a pipeline like this.
+I wondered offhand if, in this case, there was any real benefit to using the `Option` type functions in a pipeline like this.

 So, as an experiment, I rewrote it using if-then syntax: